Why Stories Matter

 Because long before reading is something children do well or do poorly, it is something they either want to do—or quietly avoid.
 And that desire rarely begins with skills.
 It begins with stories.

-This piece is not an argument against literacy instruction.
-It is an attempt to restore a distinction that has become blurred: the difference between language and literature—and why the second quietly sustains the first.
+It is worth pausing to distinguish between language and literature—and how the second quietly sustains the first.

 Language and Literature Are Not the Same Thing